yashbhatt-estatic/reactTraining/README.md

 /users/update/id :-
 -It will give you a chance to update data by passing id at link.
--You can modify just firstname and lastname.
+-You can modify just first name and last name.

 /users/soft/id :-
 -It will delete as soft it means change is_delete attr to 1.